BriceChivu/Products_damage_claims/README.md

 <img src="https://github.com/BriceChivu/Products_damaged_claims/blob/main/Damage%20claims%20without%20orderline%20Tableau.png" alt="alt text" width="995" height="528">

 Even with the orderline 80202555 removed, Skin Care is still the number 1 product type in terms of claims value.
 The top 3 consignees are Shilla, Heinemann, and DFA Macau.
+That's interesting but in reality what this dashboard tells us is that Shilla orders a lot of Skin Care products and that they are costly. <br/>
+We need to complete the full picture by adding the **number of claims** to the analysis.